 The paid intern will assist the Associate Director in engaging the Center’s audiences through social media, events and other outreach, and working to increase and track the reach and impact of WisconsinWatch.org reports.

-Eligibility is limited to undergraduate and graduate students who are currently enrolled in or graduating in May 2016 from the University of Wisconsin-Madison School of Journalism and Mass Communication, where the nonprofit and nonpartisan Center is based.
+Eligibility is limited to undergraduate and graduate students who are currently enrolled in or graduating in May 2017 from the University of Wisconsin-Madison School of Journalism and Mass Communication, where the independent nonprofit and nonpartisan Center is based.

 Pay is $11 an hour.
-The schedule is flexible — about 15 to 40 hours per week during the academic year.
+The schedule is flexible and negotiable — about 15 to 40 hours per week during the academic year.

 The intern will be provided office space in Vilas Communication Hall.